giautm/hashimash/README.md

 ```

 Since the Terraform local-exec provider was utilized to inject the GKE cluster's kubeconfig into your environment, the
-result of `kubectlget all` should look like this.
+result of `kubectl get all` should look like this.

 ```sh
 pod/api-1-0-0                                                         1/1     Running   0          7m15s